KPTR (AM): Hot talk/back to classic country/progressive talk

 Beginning August 4, 2001, the station ran announcements promoting a new format that advised listeners to "listen at their own risk".
 At 5 a.m. on Monday, August 6, the station flipped to hot talk as "Extreme Radio 1090" featuring Bob Rivers' Twisted Radio in mornings (simulcast from KZOK-FM).
 After morning drive time, the station aired nationally syndicated shows from Jim Rome, Ron and Fez, Opie & Anthony, Don and Mike and Phil Hendrie.
-On weekends, the station carried sports programming from Sporting News Radio (now SB Nation).
-As with nearly all hot talk-formatted stations, the station's ratings were abysmal, especially with the format change occurring a month before 9/11.
+On weekends, the station carried sports programming from Sporting News Radio.
+As with nearly all hot talk-formatted stations, the station's ratings were low, especially with the format change occurring a month before the September 11 attacks.

 KYCW would return to classic country at 11 p.m. on May 19, 2002.
 The station's second version of the classic country format included the return of personalities previously heard the first time, including "Tall" Paul Fredericks, Mike Preston, program director Becky Brenner, "Buffalo" Phil Harper, and Sheldon Smith.
 The station, however, still had low ratings, usually peaking at a 1.3.

 On October 25, 2004, at midnight, the station flipped to progressive talk and changed its call sign to KPTK days later.
-During its tenure as "Seattle's Progressive Talk," KPTK carried syndicated progressive/liberal talk programs hosted by personalities such as Ed Schultz, Mike Malloy, Randi Rhodes, Thom Hartmann, Norman Goldman, Rachel Maddow, Stephanie Miller, Leslie Marshall, and Bill Press.
+During its tenure as "Seattle's Progressive Talk", KPTK carried syndicated progressive/liberal talk programs hosted by personalities such as Ed Schultz, Mike Malloy, Randi Rhodes, Thom Hartmann, Norman Goldman, Rachel Maddow, Stephanie Miller, Leslie Marshall, and Bill Press.
 KPTK was also the flagship station of Air America Radio's Ron Reagan Show.
 Beginning in 2011, KPTK became the flagship station of Seattle Storm and Seattle Thunderbirds broadcasts, though it was met with some controversy.
 The station's weekend programming included a mix of specialty syndicated and local programs, such as The Ric Edelman Show (a financial advice show), Ring of Fire, Democracy Now!, Swirl Radio (a show targeting the LGBT community), Community Matters with CBS Seattle's director of public affairs and morning traffic reporter Lee Callahan, Gardening In the Northwest with Scott Conner, The Tina and Drew Show, and Crash Talk with Mike Harber.